jordanbardwell/M365ServiceHealth/README.md

  3. All flows should be turned on after the import is complete.
  4. Run the Microsoft 365 Service Health app and verify functionality.

+# Sharing the Power App
+When sharing the app, make sure to assign the user the **M365 Service Health User** security role.